Tuesday, 16 June 2026

 The one-sentence fix, written before you build

 "This task currently costs me about N hours a week."
-That single baseline turns automation from a vibe into a measurement.
+That single sentence, written before you automate anything, turns the whole project from a vibe into a measurement.
 Run the automation a fortnight, then compare.
-A measured win — say five hours a week down to one, around 200 hours a year — earns the next automation and builds the case to expand.
-The other format options, including a cost breakdown, are linked on the guide page; the full article is on LinkedIn.
+A measured win — say five hours a week down to one, around 200 hours a year — earns the next automation and builds the internal case to expand.
+An unmeasured automation, however good, earns nothing, because you can't point to what it saved.
+The sentence is almost embarrassingly simple, which is exactly why it gets skipped; the owners who write it are the ones whose AI projects survive contact with a busy quarter.

 FAQ